freizl/haisheng-sites-old/haskell/posts/2011-06-21-max-file-size.markdown

   return $ concat files
 ~~~~~~

+PS:

 * Full source code here[^fullcode] or hpaste[^hpaste] which is cool as give me several suggestions.
+* I think hpaste using hlint to do code analysis and provide suggestions
+* Actually it is possible to have multiple Monad in one `do` levarage Monad Transformers.

 [^garriot]: [Never ending](http://www.never-ending.me/blog/2011/06/16/276/)
 [^fullcode]: [MaxSizeFile.hs](https://github.com/freizl/dive-into-haskell/blob/master/io/MaxSizeFile.hs)